-Gardening for pollinators.
+Tips for a bee-friendly garden.
 Not just planting.

 Hi, This is Adriana, the beekeeper from South Mountain Bees.

-On Wednesday, I attended a Penn State Extension virtual seminar on Gardening for Pollinators, by Connie Schmotzer, and besides talking about what plants to plant to attract, host, and feed pollinators, and the extra benefits of gardening with native plants, she also described what we could do to protect the habitat of ground nesting bees.
+I attended a Penn State Extension virtual seminar on Gardening for Pollinators, by Connie Schmotzer, and besides talking about what plants to plant to attract, host, and feed pollinators, and the extra benefits of gardening with native plants, she also described what we could do to protect the habitat of ground nesting bees.

 Although we are all familiar with the honeybee, that nests in hives, or tree cavities at least 7 feet above the ground, or a nice gap in a house wall, 70% of bees are ground nesters.
 Bumble bees, a familiar siting in our yards, nest underground.